-HEATING, VENTILATION AND AIR CONDITIONING (HVAC-TDCJ) Entry Level Technician Certificate of Completion
+HEATING, VENTILATION AND AIR CONDITIONING (HVAC-TDCJ)

+Entry Level Technician Certificate of Completion

 Completion of the curriculum outlined below leads to the Certificate of Completion and qualifies the student to pursue further college training or seek employment in the Commercial Heating, Ventilation and Air Conditioning field.
-The HVAC program is a limited enrollment program for residents of the T.L.
-Roach Unit of the Texas Department of Criminal Justice in Childress.
+The HVAC program is a limited enrollment program for residents of the Texas Department of Criminal Justice in.
 Students must apply and be accepted for enrollment.
 Students must meet the general institutional admission requirements and the specialized admission requirements of the HVAC Program.